If One of My Parents Had Diabetes, Will I?

 Type 1 Diabetes

-Type 1 diabetes is an autoimmune illness in which the body destroys the beta cells of the pancreas, which makes the patient dependent on insulin infusions or injections to survive.
-Type 1 diabetes affects an estimated 1.6 million people in the United States.
+This is an autoimmune illness in which the body destroys the beta cells of the pancreas, which makes the patient dependent on insulin infusions or injections to survive.
+It affects an estimated 1.6 million people in the United States.

 People who are genetically inclined to have type 1 diabetes have a higher chance of having it, but this doesn’t guarantee that they will.

-According to the American Diabetes Association (ADA), if you’re a man with type 1 diabetes, your child’s chances of having diabetes are 1 in 17.
-If you have type 1 diabetes and have a kid before the age of 25, your child’s risk is 1 in 25; if you have type 1 diabetes and have a child after the age of 25, your child’s risk is 1 in 100.
+According to doctors, if you’re a man with type 1 diabetes, your child’s chances of having this condition are 1 in 17.
+If you have type 1 diabetes and have a kid before the age of 25, your child’s risk is 1 in 25; if you have this condition and have a child after the age of 25, your child’s risk is 1 in 100.

-Researchers also discovered that among first-degree relatives, siblings of persons with type 1 diabetes are at a greater risk than kids of type 1 diabetes parents (both fathers and mothers).
+Researchers also discovered that among first-degree relatives, siblings of persons with this condition are at a greater risk than kids of type 1 diabetes parents (both fathers and mothers).

 According to the ADA, the majority of White persons with type 1 diabetes have HLA-DR3 or HLA-DR4 genes, which are connected to autoimmune illness.
 Other ethnic groups’ suspect genes may put them in greater danger.